- What is a codependent relationship?

 What is a codependent relationship?

 A codependent relationship is one where the person looks for the partner’s approval for their self-worth and identity.
-A codependent person feels inadequate and, therefore, depends on the partner for their fulfillment.
+It can also be as a result of real needs, such as financial support, sharing children responsibilities, etc.

 - Experts say that codependency originates from dysfunctional families where the person had experienced an emotionally unhealthy or abusive childhood and grew up trying to satisfy an abusive parent.
 Such children, when grown up, try to please their partner even at the cost of their own needs and self-esteem.